 Symposium Sponsor Profiles

 We thank our generous sponsors!
-Their sponsorship donations will fund the new Maryland Avian Research and Conservation Fund for Youth.
+Their sponsorship donations will fund the new Maryland Avian Research and Conservation (MARC) Fund for Youth.
 Please support these organizations who support youth birding and bird conservation in Maryland!

 KEYNOTE SPONSORS - $500

-Carl Zeiss SBE, LLC its employees and brand ambassadors are advocates for young birders and programs that support them.
+Carl Zeiss SBE, LLC, its employees, and brand ambassadors are advocates for young birders and programs that support them.
 ZEISS is a long standing sponsor of the Cornell Lab of Ornithology’s Young Birders Weekend, New Jersey Audubon’s World Series of Birding Youth Birding division and sponsor programs in Ohio, New Jersey as well as many other local efforts.
 In partnership with Rockjumper Tours, ZEISS also provided sponsorship for the ABA’s young birder camps during the summer of 2018.
 As a manufacturer and supplier of some of the finest binoculars spotting and binoculars for birder’s, ZEISS remains a committed partner to the birding community.

 It is our pleasure help support the Maryland Bird Conservation Symposium!